 Three Things You Need On Every KPI GraphNovember 16, 2010 by Stacey Barr

-The frighteningly vast majority of performance reports and dashboards are filled with graphs that fail to communicate the real signals our performance measures and KPIs are desperate to show us.
+The frighteningly vast majority of performance reports and dashboards are filled with useless graphs or visualisations that fail to communicate the real signals our performance measures and KPIs are desperate to show us.

 FEATURE 1: Your performance measure in time series